Meet the Pottery and Brass Artisans

 The vibrant city of Dhamrai is home to artisans who continue the age-old traditions of metal craft passed down through generations.
-Here in the predominantly Hindu community of Dhamrai, the tried and tested methods of crafting metal continues.
+Here in the predominantly Hindu community of Dhamrai, the tried-and-tested methods of crafting metal continue.
 Visitors will have the opportunity to watch brass and bronze being transformed into a wide range of decorative and practical objects, following the traditional lost-wax method technique.

 Baliati Palace has over 200 rooms and fascinating ornamental decorations.
 This is one of the largest and most beautiful Rajbaris (Land lord’s Palace) in Bangladesh, which was built by Zamindar (landlord) Govinda Ram Saha mid-18th century.
 Ancient brick architecture style buildings have flourished with detailed decorative walls, which is the best example of the rich tradition of those periods.